 Everyone has a story to tell.
 Meet Thomas, a Human of Eficode.
 Thomas is a UX Specialist in Eficode's UX Research team.
-He's finishing up his masters degree at the University of Helsinki.

 Humans of Eficode takes a look at the lives of the humans that work at Eficode.